YuWVandy/YuWVandy2.github.io/_pages/home.md

 <h1 id="news">News</h1>
 <ul>
-<li>[02/2022] Preprint <a href="https://arxiv.org/abs/2202.05240">"ChemicalX: A Deep Learning Library for Drug Pair Scoring"</a>, really appreciate the guidance of Dr. Benedek from AstraZeneca! </li>
+<li>[02/2022] Preprint <a href="https://arxiv.org/abs/2202.05240">"ChemicalX: A Deep Learning Library for Drug Pair Scoring"</a>, really appreciate the guidance of Dr. Rozemberczki from AstraZeneca! </li>
 <li>[02/2022] Serving as the sub-reviewer for KDD2022!
 <li>[02/2022] Invited to organize the MLoG Workshop at WSDM’22</li>
 <li>[01/2022] Our chapter <a href="https://tylersnetwork.github.io/papers/ssl_for_gnns.pdf">“Graph Neural Networks: Self-supervised Learning”</a> is available in the book <a href="https://graph-neural-networks.github.io/">"Graph Neural Networks: Foundations, Frontiers, and Applications"</a>.</li>